-R&D Labs are the core of AI4I.
+R&D and Engineering Labs are the core of AI4I.
+These teams collectively form AI4I research center.

 They conduct oriented and applied research and technology transfer thus supporting the advancement and the adoption of artificial intelligence.

-R&D Labs: Vision and Role
+RDE Labs: Vision and Role

 A Strategic and Balanced Portfolio